msestak/Perlinstall/README.md

 # NAME

-Perlinstall - is installation script that installs Perl using plenv.
+Perlinstall - is installation script (modulino) that installs Perl using plenv.
 If you have sudo permissions it also installs git and "Development tools" for you.

 # SYNOPSIS
+ #if git installed

-    Perlinstall --mode=install_perl
+ Perlinstall --mode=install\_perl

-    #full log
+    #full verbose with git installed
-    ./Perlinstall.pm --mode=install_perl -v -v --sudo
+    ./Perlinstall.pm --mode=install_perl -v -v

+    #sudo needed to also install git
+    ./Perlinstall.pm --mode=install_perl --sudo

 # DESCRIPTION

-    Perlinstall is installation script that installs Perl using plenv (automatic install).
-If you have sudo permissions you can alos install extra stuff like git.
+    Perlinstall is installation script (built like modulino) that installs Perl using plenv.
+Asks for perl version and to migrate Perl modules.
+If you have sudo permissions it will also install extra stuff like git, make and gcc.

-    --mode=install_perl            installs latest Perl with perlenv and cpanm --verbose, -v                          enable verbose output (can be used twice)
+    --mode=install_perl            installs latest Perl with perlenv and cpanm --verbose, -v                          enable verbose output (can be used twice) --sudo                                         use sudo to install git and development tools (only if you have sudo permissions)

     For help write:
     Perlinstall -h